hebiao064/readingnotes/DDIA.md

     - Easier to analyse: if some analysis need to sort by column, select p from table where p.price > 100
     - For compression use
     - Sort Order in Column Storage
-    - Write to Column-Oriented Storage by LST-Tree, because update-in-place approach cannot write in compressed columns
+    - Write to Column-Oriented Storage by LSM-Tree, because update-in-place approach cannot write in compressed columns
     - Aggregation: Calculate **presum** for each row * column, which reduce the cost to loop through the table per query

 ### <a name="chapter-4"></a>Chapter 4: Encoding and Envolution